NotCapt/speech-sep/README.md

 ## 🚀 Getting Started

-The models in this repository are designed to be trained in heavy-compute environments (e.g., Kaggle RTX 6000 Pro or A100 instances).
+The models in this repository are designed to be trained in heavy-compute environments.

 Each subdirectory contains its own detailed `README.md` and Jupyter Notebook(s) ready to be uploaded and run on Kaggle.
 For dataset requirements, most models expect the **Libri5Mix** or **Libri3Mix** datasets.